History of USM Alger (1937–1962): 1950–51 season

+USM Alger 1950–51 with From Right to Left:

+Stand Up : Hamid Akliouat (coach), a supporter, Kamal Benhaddad, Mustapha Ouaguenouni (C), Zitouni (GK), Allel Ouaguenouni, Bouadjadj, Cherif.

+Sitting Naït Kaci, Zouaoui, Chabri, Bedaréne, Hamadouche "Bisco", Hamid Rekkal (team nurse).

-As part of their preparations for the new season, USM Alger began their activities very early by opening the door to new player signings and renewing the licenses of several veterans as early as July 1950, in order to preserve the team’s experience and stability despite the advanced age of some players.
-Physical training sessions started in the club’s gym located on Bone Street, while technical training sessions were held on various pitches from the beginning of August, with the aim of preparing the players physically and tactically for the upcoming season.
-On the technical side, the club’s former coach, Mr. Mustapha El Kamal, joined OM Saint Eugène and was replaced by Mr. Hamid Akliouat, who was officially presented to players of all categories on October 6, 1950, at the club’s headquarters.
+As part of their preparations for the new season, USM Alger began their activities very early by opening the door to new player signings and renewing the licenses of several veterans as early as July 1950, to preserve the team's experience and stability despite the advanced age of some players.
+Physical training sessions started in the club's gym located on Bone Street, while technical training sessions were held on various pitches from the beginning of August, with the aim of preparing the players physically and tactically for the upcoming season.
+On the technical side, the club's former coach, Mr. Mustapha El Kamal, joined OM Saint Eugène and was replaced by Mr. Hamid Akliouat, who was officially presented to players of all categories on October 6, 1950, at the club's headquarters.

-At that time, the club’s management insisted on close medical monitoring of players at all levels, in accordance with the regulations of the Federation and the Algiers League.
+At that time, the club's management insisted on close medical monitoring of players at all levels, in accordance with the regulations of the Federation and the Algiers League.
 For this reason, a large number of players were called up to undergo general and specialized medical examinations at the Stade d’Alger on December 5 and 7, 1950, in application of certain decisions issued by the League about five years earlier regarding changes to the competition system.
 As a result, the teams qualified to play in the First Division were divided into three groups, and USM Alger was placed in the second group, which included ten clubs: OM Saint Eugène, O. Tizi Ouzou, U.S.A.
 Fort de l'Eau, SC Alger, O. Rouïba, AS Rivet, JS Kabylie, GS Alger-Hydra, USM Maison Carrée and USM Alger.